 trees and shrubs.
 Wire cylinders 18 to 24 inches high set into the ground around the trunk

 will prevent meadow voles from girdling the tree.

 Eliminating weeds, ground cover, and litter is an excellent method of achieving long-term

 control of voles.
-Repeated mowings that maintain ground cover at a height of 3 to 6 inches
+Repeated mowing that maintains ground cover at a height of 3 to 6 inches

-reduce both food and cover and expose voles to predators.
+reduce both food and cover and exposes voles to predators.
 Therefore, lawn and turf should

 be mowed regularly.